Important Information for Music Majors

 - MUS x32.001 Big Band I: $40 per quarter of enrollment.

 Recitals are scheduled by first visiting the Music Office, to get a list of dates and times that are available for the recital.
-An Event Approval form is given to the student to take back to his or her applied instructor.
+An Event Approval form is given to the student to take back to their applied instructor.
 Recital and recital date must be approved by the applied instructor (if a joint recital, both instructors must approve).
-After the instructor chooses a date and has signed the Event Approval form, the student returns the form to the office to complete the scheduling process.
+After the instructor chooses a date and has signed the Event Approval form, the student returns the form to Office Assistant 3 in the front office to complete the scheduling process.
 Students must be registered for applied music in the performance area during the quarter in which the recital is to be performed.

-- Scheduling can ONLY be done with Anne Smethurst in the front office from 8:00 am until 2:30 pm.
+- Scheduling can ONLY be done with the Office Assistant 3.
 Do not ask other office personnel to implement scheduling requests.

 - No recitals will be scheduled during the final examination week, beginning with the evening prior to the first day of Finals.

-- Two dress rehearsals may be scheduled in the Recital Hall prior to performance date.
-Dress rehearsal times should be scheduled at the time the recital is scheduled in the Music Office.
+- Two rehearsals may be scheduled in advance for the Recital Hall prior to performance date.
+Any additional time in the hall can be scheduled the week of the recital.

 - No recitals will be scheduled during the summer.